These delectable mashed potatoes not only have a subtle garlic taste, but also a light smoky flavor with each and every bite.

 Set aside.

-When the potatoes are done cooking strain them, being careful not to splash the very hot water.
+When the potatoes are done cooking, very carefully drain the potatoes* (be careful not to splash the hot water).

-The pieces of garlic should also end up in the strainer with the potatoes.
+The pieces of garlic should also end up in the colander with the potatoes.

-As soon as possible while the potatoes are hot, transfer them (and the garlic) into the mixing bowl.
+As soon as possible while the potatoes are hot, carefully transfer them (and the garlic) into the mixing bowl with the milk, butter and seasonings.

 With an electric mixer or potato masher…